Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 Step #4: Include your secondary calls to action and nothing else.
 You don’t want to have anything on your page that doesn’t lead web visitors to your primary and secondary calls to action.

-For creative elements, I always recommend split tests.
+For creative elements, we always recommend split tests.

 This is how you’ll know for sure which version of your site provides the smoothest user experience.